Search

 General liability insurance covers third-party claims related to your business operations, while liquor liability only addresses incidents involving the service and sale of alcoholic beverages.

 General and liquor liability insurance cover two different areas of risk for your business.
+It’s crucial to understand which claims these policies cover and the key differences that set them apart.

 bartender serving drinks